 Be around on results day

-A-Level results day is on Thursday 17 August.
+A Level results day is on Thursday 16 August.
 If possible be on-hand throughout the day to offer support.

 You could go with them to pick up their results – if they want you to that is!

 If they don’t get the results they expected stay calm and positive, and help them focus on their next step.
-Don’t be tempted to try and take over – it needs to be them making the all-important calls to Clearing helplines.
-Make sure they have their UCAS personal ID to hand before making any calls though.
+Don’t be tempted to try and take over – it needs to be them making the calls to Clearing helplines and the online applications.
+Make sure they have all their details to hand before they start though.

 Remember it’s not the end of the world!

-There are many extremely successful people out there who went through Clearing (here’s one example from Bradford who’s done pretty well for himself), and many different paths to success.
+There are many extremely successful people out there who went through Clearing (here’s just one example from Bradford), and many different paths to success.